-After installing the audio driver, the HD Audio Manager icon image icon image icon image icon image icon icon to access the HD Audio Manager.
+After installing the audio driver, the HD Audio Manager icon will appear in the notification area.
+Doubleclick the icon to access the HD Audio Manager.

 Connect your microphone to the Mic in jack (pink) on the back panel or the Mic in jack (pink) on the front panel.
 Then configure the jack for microphone functionality.